Feng Shaofeng

-Feng Shaofeng (冯绍峰, born October 7, 1978), also known as William Feng, is a Chinese actor.
+Feng Shaofeng (冯绍峰), also known as William Feng, is a Chinese actor.
 Feng rose to fame with the time travel series Palace (2011).
-He is also known for his roles in TV series Prince of Lan Ling (2013), Ice Fantasy (2016), The Story of Minglan (2017), and in films Wolf Totem (2015), for which he won the Hundred Flowers Award for Best Actor, Tsui Hark's Detective Dee series and Cheang Pou-soi's The Monkey King series.
+He is also known for his roles in TV series Prince of Lan Ling (2013), Ice Fantasy (2016), The Story of Minglan (2018), and in films Wolf Totem (2015), for which he won the Hundred Flowers Award for Best Actor, Tsui Hark's Detective Dee series and Cheang Pou-soi's The Monkey King series.

 Feng ranked 33rd on the Forbes China Celebrity 100 list in 2012, 33rd on in 2013, 98th in 2015, 89th in 2017, and 88th in 2019.

 Early life and education

 Feng Shaofeng was born Feng Wei in Shanghai as an only child.
 Influenced by his artistic mother, Feng began taking violin lessons and participating in various extracurricular activities when he was a child.
 Upon graduating from high school, he applied to the Shanghai Theater Academy and was accepted with scholarship.